vireshk/xen-vhost-frontend/README.md

   Though the setup works fine on vanilla kernel, this branch enables the necessary config options to make it all work.
 The same image can be used for both host and guest kernels.
-User needs v6.3-rc1 or later, as it contains a fix for xen grant mappings.
+User needs v6.7 or later, as it contains all necessary changes.

   The following kernel config options must be enabled for Xen grant and foreign
   mappings: CONFIG_XEN_GNTDEV, CONFIG_XEN_GRANT_DEV_ALLOC, CONFIG_XEN_PRIVCMD,